-9.2 The Secretary shall at least 14 days before the date of this or of any General Meeting post or deliver to each member notice of the business to be brought before the meeting.
+9.2 The Secretary shall at least 14 days before the date of this or of any General Meeting deliver to each member an Agenda showing the business to be brought before the meeting.

 9.3 Any member desirous of moving any resolution at the Annual General Meeting shall give notice thereof in writing to the Secretary by 56 days before the meeting.
-Such Resolutions will be advised by post or delivery to each member as well as being posted on the Club website and on the Club notice board.
+Copies of such Resolutions will be delivered to each member as well as being posted on the Club website and on the Club notice board.

 9.9 Fifteen members entitled to vote, and personally present, shall form a quorum at any General Meeting of the Club.